 For example, when you want to drill down to an associated entity, such as a specific organization, to view additional information, choose Locales from the Association controls.
 Note that the Tab heading and the Main area remain unchanged.
 Click the row of the locale entity you want to view detailed information for.
 The Tab heading indicates the newly selected entity; the Main area displays information on the locale you drilled down to, and the Association area shows information on the applications associated with selected locale.
-See "About Precise for SAP tabs" on page 12, "How most tabs are structured" on page 13, and "Tasks common to all tabs" on page 17.
+See About Precise for SAP tabs, How most tabs are structured, and Tasks common to all tabs.